On the energy budget of starquake-induced repeating fast radio bursts: Energy release during starquake

 During the sudden crustal motion and starquake, an Alfv\'en wave packet is launched from the surface, and the wave vector is not exactly parallel to the field line and there is a non-zero electric current along the magnetic field lines \citep{2020MNRAS.494.2385K}.
 The wave can become quite nonlinear and get ejected from the magnetosphere, if the wave packet propagates to a height in which total energy is greater than the magnetospheric energy \citep{2022ApJ...933..174Y,2023MNRAS.524.6024S}.
 The ejecta pushes open the magnetic field lines and forms an electric current sheet connected back to the closed zone.
 Magnetic reconnection can occur at the current sheets and then induce some X-ray burst counterparts.
 The magnetic energy release is \be

-\ee where $l$ is the patch size for the magnetic energy release, $B_s$ is the magnetic field strength on the stellar surface and $\Delta R$ is the crustal thickness.
+\ee where $B_s$ is the magnetic field strength on the stellar surface and $\Delta R$ is the crustal thickness.
 There is a height where charge density is insufficient to supply the current required by the wave and an electric field is formed to accelerate particle bunches, converting the magnetic energy into emissions.
-Even with the correction of the efficiency factor $\eta=10^{-4}$, the energy release can sustain a burst emitted by ultra-relativistic charges.